A Tenant Asks: Are Sparks in Sockets Normal?

-This electrical question came from: Terry, a Tenant from San Diego, CA
+This electrical question came from: Sarah from United Kingdom

 The Following links will assist you with your electrical question:

 A new approach to keep kids and electricity apart with hopes to prevent children from being injured by electricity.

 The following may also be helpful for you:

 Be Careful and Be Safe - Never Work on Energized Circuits!